Steve Parrish

 Stephen James Parrish (born 24 February 1953 in Cambridge, England) also known as "Stavros", is a British former professional motorcycle and truck racer, who is now a motorsport television commentator and speaker/entertainer.

 Racing career

 Parrish turned professional at the age of 22 in 1976, winning the ACU Solo title in the British Motor Cycle Championship.
 He was a team mate to Barry Sheene on a Suzuki RG 500 in the 1977 500 cc world championship, finishing fifth overall, but returned to British-based riding to become the 1978 500cc ACU 'Gold Star' Champion.
 He also won the British Shell 500 title in both 1979 and 1980, and a British Superbike title in 1981.

 4 wheel racing

 Car racing

 After retiring from motorcycle racing in 1986, Parrish briefly tried his luck in car racing, competing in the MG Metro Turbo Challenge and making a guest appearance in the 1988 Season.

-He raced in the short-lived Formula Classic series in 1995, peaking with a 2nd place.
+Parrish raced in the short-lived Formula Classic series in 1995, peaking with a second place.